MarcoDiFrancesco/Notes/Learn/Master.md

 ### Summer school
 [link](https://summerschool.eitdigital.eu/admission-and-costs)

-2 weeks of projects (they were mostly 11 days in 2022)

-Period 2022: 4 Jul - 26 Aug
+2 weeks of projects (they were mostly 11 days in 2022) Period 2022: 4 Jul - 26 Aug

-Free and mandatory for EIT Digital student, we will have a spot

 We receive information in January 2023

 ### Kick-off event
 1. SiWeGO: Uber for shipping goods app is ready, needs marketing to go to maket
 2. Embneusys PC: iot for construction, mining defence